 APS has identified a broad agenda of pain issues and advocates in numerous arenas to improve the care of patients with pain.
-The society's goals in this activity are to advance the treatment of people in pain by ensuring access to treatment, removing regulatory barriers, and educating practitioners and policy makers in all settings about advances and economics of effective pain treatment.
+The Society works to advance the treatment of people in pain by fighting for access to knowledgeable doctors and facilities, removing regulatory barriers, and educating practitioners and policy makers in all settings about evidence-based care and the economics of effective pain treatment.

 The APS Strategic Goals include